 The weather can go through a few seasons in just one day.
 But when the sun comes out, it gets warm fast!

 For these reasons, I always recommend bringing clothes that you can easily layer and mix and match.

 It’s also smart to bring light layers that don’t take up much packing real estate.

 My favorite layers in general are either merino wool or synthetic fabric.
 I typically go with merino wool whenever possible as it wicks moisture while retaining heat, doesn’t smell (even after a few washes!), and packs small.
 It’s truly the best, and although it can be pricey, just having a few key items (long sleeve base layer, pants, socks) makes all the difference.

 At a minimum, I recommend the following layers:

-- A tank top that can be worn by itself
+- A tank top or t-shirt that can be worn by itself

 - A light jacket

 - A rain jacket